For good deals on cheap 223 rem ammo go to

 By Chuck Hawks

-The .223 Remington has become our most popular varmint cartridge, and one of the best selling of all rifle cartridges.
+The .223 Remington has become our most popular varmint cartridge and one of the best selling of all rifle cartridges.
 It has been adopted for military use by nations all over the world.
-Military style .223 ammunition is widely distributed and very inexpensive.
-Unfortunately, it seldom delivers the gilt-edged accuracy demanded by varmint hunters.
+Military style .223 ammunition is widely distributed and inexpensive.
+Unfortunately, military style ball ammo seldom delivers the gilt-edged accuracy demanded by varmint hunters and it is dangerously ricochet prone.
+Reserve it for practice at the rifle range or other safe venues.

 Current factory loads drive a 55 grain bullet at 3,240 fps at the muzzle.
 Muzzle energy is 1,282 ft. lbs.
 The figures for the Remington 55 grain HP Power-Lokt bullet at 200 yards are 2,352 fps and 675 ft. lbs.